 Creating real hands-on challenges confronts the trainee with decision-making dilemmas and provides real technical training.

 Examples from our realistic extreme training events

 We locked a mannequin under debris – until the rescue team didn’t properly use and apply the rescue tools, they couldn’t complete the mission.

 The mission: moving casualties from ship to ship, evacuating a mannequin from a ship.
-If the mannequin is realistic in movement, looks and volume weight, the trainees will treat it like a real-life mission.
+If the mannequin is realistic in movement, looks, and volume weight, the trainees will treat it as a real-life mission.

 In a disaster area training in a collapsing building

 Simulating electricity disconnection – the rescuers cannot enter the building until they disconnect the electricity.

 From our experience, teams who train in a different manner from the examples provided above will have undergone ineffective training sessions.
 Concerns regard training time, realistic mannequins, realistic scenarios, considering the trainees’ individual training requests, and so on.